 This, in turn allows the Acetyl-CoA’s from Beta Oxidation (fat metabolism) to be processed in the Krebs cycle by combining with oxaloacetate to form citrate, and so on and so forth throughout the cycle yielding NADH, FADH, and ATP.
 Thus, there will be minimal if any accumulation of ketone bodies in the blood.

 The moral of the story here is to make sure that you eat your carbohydrates!
-Carb loading or even just making sure that you eat a healthy diet with a sufficient amount of good carbs in it will help you to ensure that you’ll be able to burn fat while you exercise.
+Carb loading or even just making sure that you eat a healthy diet with a sufficient amount of good carbs in it will help you to ensure that you’ll be able to burn fat while you exercise, as well as improve your cholesterol and heart health in general, assuming that you stick with healthy dietary habits.
 So, get out there and go eat some carbs!

 Kraemer, Robert.
 Physiology of Exercise.
 Lecture.
 15 February 2017.